kakajing/SpringMVC-book/配置apache-http以代理您的tomcat.md

 127.0.0.1 cloudstreetmarket.com

-1. Save the modification.
+ 3.Save the modification.

  3.保存修改。

-1. For all Operation Systems, edit the httpd.conf Apache configuration file.
+5.For all Operation Systems, edit the httpd.conf Apache configuration file.

 1. This file can either be found at C:\apache24\conf \(on Windows\) or at

 /usr/local/apache2/conf \(on Linux or Mac\).